OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 We've started to experiment with GOV.Notify for a service in development, and may also be using the bulk upload option for a batch email reminder to some residents soon.

-Perhaps the most exciting development is the collaborative work starting between [local authorities and the GOV.Pay team](https://localdigital.gov.uk/eoi/north-east-lincolnshire-council-nelc-4/). the plan is to see how the product can be developed to fill the gap between taking payments and reconciling these with local authority finance systems.
-If successful this could save a significant amount of money in buying commercial third party products.
-We're looking to collaborate on this discovery work too.
+Perhaps the most exciting development is the collaborative work starting between [local authorities and the GOV.Pay team](https://localdigital.gov.uk/eoi/north-east-lincolnshire-council-nelc-4/).
+The plan is to see how the product can be developed to fill the gap between taking payments and reconciling these with local authority finance systems.
+If successful this could save a significant amount of money in councils buying commercial third party products.
+We're looking to collaborate on this discovery work too with North Lincolnshire, albeit in a 'light touch' only capacity

 ## Local Digital Fund

 The Ministry of Housing, Communities and Local Government (MHCLG) [announced in July 2018 the creation of a £7.5m fund](https://mhclgdigital.blog.gov.uk/2018/07/04/why-mhclg-is-backing-a-local-government-digital-revolution/) to help local authorities build common solutions to shared problems.

-A new [Local Digital team](https://localdigital.gov.uk/about/) has been set up wiwith the express purpose of facilitating collaboration and move the work of central and local government closer together
+A new [Local Digital team](https://localdigital.gov.uk/about/) has been set up with the express purpose of facilitating collaboration and move the work of central and local government closer together

 In September it opened the Expression of Interest stage and received 382 submissions from 171 organisations, many submitting multiple bids (Southwark entered 13.
 The average was 2.2 per local authority).
 The [quality and ambition of these is varied](http://philrumens.blogspot.com/2018/10/doing-few-good-things-well.html), but it shows the massive interest in working together to resolve issues.

+## Our Local Digital Fund application

+### Expression of Interest

+We decided to put together an exploratory bid to the Local Digital Fund for some work we were interested in starting on chatbots and AI.

+Like a lot of authorities, we'd starting to look at this capability as another tool in our set for automating straightforward tasks, improving service to our customers and reducing costs.
+We'd started to look at Dialogflow as a potential platform, but then we realised we were starting down the path of individualisation.

+Wouldn't it be better if we had a common approach?
+What if all councils used the _same_ platform, used a _common_ process library and managed it _themselves_ as a sector?
+Wouldn't that be breaking the mould?

+We realised that as we didn't have any user research at all and we'd need to do some legwork to find out more.
+So we put an (ambitious) concept together as [an expression of interest ](https://localdigital.gov.uk/eoi/oxford-city-council/)to put this concept into practice.

+At the time of submission we struggled to find anyone to join us.

+### Invitation to Apply

-We were successful in having our Expression of Interest for [developing a common approach to Chatbots and AI](https://localdigital.gov.uk/eoi/oxford-city-council/) shortlisted, with an invitation to develop a full application.
-At the time of submission we struggled to find anyone to join us, but since then we've had 10 other councils collaborate with us in developing the full application.
+but since then we've had 10 other councils collaborate with us in developing the full application.

-## What's stopping us doing more?

-Collaboration is hard work.
-You have to;

-* Compete with other demands on resource for 'must-do' projects
-* Align with the differing objectives of other organisations
-* Deal with the potential clash of cultures and expectations
-* Put aside a 'what's in it for me?' view and think about common gains

-But the rewards are significant;

-* Costs can be shared and so reduced
-* You can build on the skill and experience of others rather than start from scratch
-* Another team's point of view will bring new insights

-We're finding the